 After successful completion of a mission driven curriculum; Core curriculum, academic majors, minors, and programs, and participation in campus activities, students at Notre Dame College will have completed coursework and experiences designed to assist them in developing the skills, attitudes and dispositions needed to succeed in professional roles or in graduate school as well as to live responsible lives.

 Assessment at Notre Dame College is an ongoing process of identifying the areas of strength as well as the areas where improvement is needed to reach our goal of educating a diverse population of students, in the tradition of the Sisters of Notre Dame, for personal, professional and global responsibility.
 The assessment process includes:

-- Establishing clear, measureable expected outcomes for student learning
+- Establishing clear, measurable expected outcomes for student learning

 - Ensuring that students have sufficient opportunities to achieve those outcomes